osbuild/images/test/README.md

   - Note that this manifest generation step uses the `-skip-noconfig` flag, which means that any image type not defined in the map is skipped.
 - Downloads the test build cache.
 - Filters out any manifest with an ID that exists in the build cache.
-- For each remaining manifest, creates a build job which runs the ostree container that was used to generate the manifest and runs `./test/scripts/build-image.sh` script for a given distro, image type, and config file.
+- For each remaining manifest, creates a job which builds, boots (if applicable), and uploads the results to the build cache for a given distro, image type, and config file.
+  - `./test/scripts/build-image` builds the image using osbuild.
+  - `./test/scripts/boot-image` boots the image in the appropriate cloud or virtual environment (if supported).
+  - `./test/scripts/upload-results` uploads the results (manifest, image file, and build info) to the CI S3 bucket, so that rebuilds of the same manifest ID can be skipped.
 - If no builds are needed, it generates a `NullConfig`, which is a simple shell runner that exits successfully.
 This is required because the child pipeline config cannot be empty.

 #### 4. Dynamic ostree build job